MaxPleaner/jobapps-web/README.md

 - the [awesome_print](https://github.com/michaeldv/awesome_print) provides a few helpful methods:
   - `Object.ai(html: true)` produces a html-formatted snapshot of an object.
   - `ap <object>` is a prettier alternative to `puts`
-- There are no initializers, rake tasks, or tests yet.
-A bit of `awesome_print` customization is done in [config/application.rb](config/application.rb)
+- There are no initializers or tests yet.
+A bit of `awesome_print` customization is done in [config/application.rb](config/application.rb).

+There are a few rake tasks:
+- `backup_production_database` syncs the local db with the production data
+- `backup_database_to_yaml` backups the local db to yaml
+- `import_database_from_yaml` loads yaml files in `/backup` into the local db.
+Basically the same as the `db/seeds.rb` but works with activerecord yaml dumps.

 ## Updates / Features